AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/opt-db-analysis.md

 ---
 # Optimize your database

-The primary benefit of using an operational database for business intelligence is that nothing needs to be built or modified in order to collect data.
-Valuable information is already there; all you need to do is unlock it.
+The primary benefit of using an operational database for [!DNL Adobe Commerce Intelligence] is that nothing needs to be built or modified in order to collect data.
+Valuable information is already there - you just need to unlock it.

 This topic contains some recommendations to help you optimize your database for analysis and draw actionable insights from raw data.